How to Switch to Local Account from Microsoft Account in Windows 11

 Can I switch from a Microsoft account to a local account?

-Yes, you can switch from a Microsoft account to a local account in Windows 11.
+Users can transition from a cloud profile to a local account in Windows 11.
 Navigate to Settings, select Accounts, then choose Your info.
-Click the ‘Sign in with a local account instead’ link and follow the on-screen prompts to complete the transition while keeping your profile folder intact.
+Click the 'Sign in with a local account instead' link and follow the on-screen prompts to complete the transition while keeping the profile folder intact.

 Is Microsoft phasing out local accounts?